matthewkastor/html-table-of-contents/README.md

 #html-table-of-contents

-Generates a table of contents for your document based on the headings present.
+Generates a table of contents for your HTML document based on the headings present.

 ## Where do I get it?